-After completing the latest project, sit down and find out what worked well and what not.
+After completing the latest project, sit down and find out what worked well and whatnot.
 What you can do better?
 Did everyone has done well?
 Did deadlines need more time?
-How was the response from the customers?
+What was the response from the customers?
 Set some time to work with these questions and know how to add them to the process of project management.
 Be sure to record how your skills have improved.

 20. Know Your Strengths And Weaknesses And Embrace Them Well

 You need to be honest with what you can do and cannot do like a good project manager.
 Can you hold meetings in the morning, or are you working with clients onsite?
 Do you love to plan out the projects, or do you want to leave details to someone else?
 Are you comfortable with email or phone?
 Would you want to work for more time rather than managing?